alevy/www/content/personal.html.markdown

 - Middle East:
   - Jordan: Petra

-I'll be traveling in Central and South America from January until whenever the next saga of my life begins (hopefully in the Fall).
-I'll try to update my [travel blog](http://travel.amitlevy.com/) as much as possible.
+<strike>I'll be traveling in Central and South America from January until whenever the next saga of my life begins (hopefully in the Fall).
+I'll try to update my [travel blog](http://travel.amitlevy.com/) as much as possible.</strike>